sk-pathak/wayback-discover-diff/README.md

 ```

 ## Run
-In order to run this server you should run two components:
+In order to run this server a redis-server should be running and you should run two components:

 ### Flask
 Inside the root project folder run